 - Keto + low carb?
 Yup!
 This is a delicious keto salmon to add into your low carb meal rotation.

 - Paleo?
 That depends on the type of pesto sauce you use–for paleo salmon, opt for a dairy free product (parmesan cheese is a common pesto ingredient), or make your own!
 Vegan pestos are easier to find and will probably work, read ingredient labels carefully.

-You’re 4 ingredients away from this flavorful dish.
+You’re 4 ingredients away from this flavorful dish–no salmon marinade necessary.
 Pretty straightforward ingredient list, but here are some questions you may have:

 - Skinless or skin on salmon?
 Salmon skin adds a delicious texture to recipes that allow it to crisp up–think high heat methods like broiling or pan searing.
 When it isn’t crisp, the texture can be gooey (not how I want to describe my food), and doesn’t add to the dish.
 This baked salmon won’t crisp the skin, therefore, I prefer to use skinless.
 That said, there are loads of health benefits to salmon skin (more omega-3 fatty acids!), so use whatever you prefer.